Irene McGee: The Real World: Seattle

 We know Real World is not the real world.
 I recently met a woman named Irene McGee who quit this show and said not even the house was real.
 The fridges were all filled to the brim with Vlasic pickles delivered daily by the crate load along with gallons of Nantucket Nectar.
 If she drank anything else, the crew took it from her hand and made sure the Nantucket Nectar label was facing the camera instead.
 When she walked out, another guy in the cast of Real World hit her and the camera guy did nothing ...
 When she spoke out, MTV sued her.
 And Entertainment Weekly rated Irene getting smash mouthed the 47th most interesting event on TV that whole year ...
 Can't you MTV think of a better way to raise audience awareness of domestic violence than to make it look cool?

 VH1 ranked the slapping incident as the 9th most shocking reality TV moment.
 In 2014, MTV included the slapping incident in a list of "The Most Iconic Moments From 'Real World's First 10 Seasons".

-Despite the show's portrayal of her having Lyme disease as the reason for her departure from filming, she later claimed in a taped interview aired during the 2000 reunion show, The Real World Reunion 2000, that the true reason was her ethical objections to aspects of the show's production.
+Despite the show's portrayal of her having Lyme disease as the reason for her departure from filming, a previously unaired interview from the show filming aired during the 2000 reunion show, The Real World Reunion 2000, that the true reason was her ethical objections to aspects of the show's production.
 She has since lectured at numerous colleges and conferences nationwide about media manipulation and media literacy.